liadgiladi/feedback-decision-transformer/README.md

 1. Download the [C51 checkpoints](https://github.com/google/dopamine/tree/master/docs#downloads) and save them in the directory in the following format: './synthetic_oracle/checkpoints/{agent_name}/{game}/'.

 2. Run the provided script using the following command, specifying the game and pretrained agent name.
-This will result in the creation of a directory named 'dqn_feedback' containing the relevant ORACLE feedback output.
+This will result in the creation of a directory named 'dqn_feedback' containing the relevant Oracle feedback output.

+### Augmented DQN Replay Dataset with Oracle Feedback
+Our augmented DQN Replay Dataset with Oracle feedback can be found under the directory: TODO

 ### Execution:
 ```bash